-In determining the appropriateness of a parcel of surplus land for sale or exchange, the Department may consider nominations by interested parties.
+In determining the appropriateness of a parcel of surplus land for sale or exchange, the department may consider nominations by interested parties.
 Such a nomination shall in no way obligate the department to the interested party making the nomination.

-1. The Department may sell Land or assets using one of the methods described below:
+(1) The department may sell land or other assets using one of the methods described below:

-2. The Department will execute sales and exchanges pursuant to rule R933-1-4.
+(2) The department will execute sales and exchanges pursuant to rule Section R933-1-4.

 R907-80-6.
 Public Sale Notice and Advertising - Mail and Live Auctions.

-1. The Department may notify the public about the sale of surplus property by commercially feasible methods, including publication of a notice in one or more newspapers of general circulation in the county in which the sale is proposed at least 15 days before the deadline to submit bids pursuant to the requirements of R907-80-7.
+(1) The department may notify the public about the sale of surplus property by commercially feasible methods, including publication of a notice in one or more newspapers of general circulation in the county in which the sale is proposed at least 15 days before the deadline to submit bids pursuant to the requirements of Section R907-80-7.

 R907-80-7.
 Public Sale - Mail and Live Auctions.